 The Department of Planning & Development is making significant changes to our operations in order to continue providing essential, important and highly beneficial services to the City of Newton, while also doing our part to minimize the spread of COVID-19.
-All City of Newton municipal buildings, including City Hall, are closed to the public until further notice.
+All City of Newton municipal buildings, including City Hall, are closed for public meetings until further notice.

 Update regarding meetings this week